a meeting of minds: john galliano, tim walker, and grace coddington

-Through his work for Maison Margiela, John Galliano is analysing the times we live in and inspiring an emerging generation of designers to do the same.
-In a special collaboration, Galliano, Tim Walker and legendary stylist Grace Coddington come...
+Through his work for Maison Margiela, John Galliano is analyzing the times we live in and inspiring an emerging generation of designers to do the same.
+In a special collaboration, Galliano, Tim Walker, and legendary stylist Grace Coddington come...

 Next to their work, the two young designers share Galliano's affinity for expressing themselves through their personal looks.
 Unlike the dressed-down designers, who ruled the fashion scene for much of the 2010s, these emerging creatives represent a self-staging more in touch with what Galliano has often embodied.
 "Meeting John was an amazing moment," Matty Bovan says.
 "From a young age he was a huge inspiration to me — the grand master of creativity.
 Just the pure vision in each collection and the way it's presented, the sensitivity to detail and the spectacle done with such a hand," he reflects.
 "The references always so fully researched and kind of mashed together in an amazingly instinctive, beautiful way."
 If London's young fashion industry loves Galliano, it's reciprocated at Maison Margiela where you'll hear a few London accents in the corridors.
 Back in the ateliers, Galliano's assistant — clad in the lab coat everyone wears — brings out look 24 from the Artisanal collection.